Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 \subsection{Conclusion and future work}

 In this manuscript, we study the underlying complexity question of existing classical algorithms for LHP, which assumes that the ground state has a succinct classical description.
 More specifically, we define the local Hamiltonian problem with succinct ground state, and prove this problem is $\MA$-$\Complete$.

-As we illustrate in the introduction, one of the most interesting open questions is to relax the assumption from classical access to the ground state to classical access to certain guided states.
-That is giving a proper definition of strong guided states where the LHP with strong guided states is $\MA$-$\Complete$.
-Based on our work, we give a candidate definition of strong guided states as Def.~\ref{def:strong}.
+A remark is that similar to stoquastic, succinct is a basis dependent property.
+It might be interesting to study the computational complexity of finding the basis which makes the ground state succinct (if such basis exists), where similar questions for stoquastic have been studied in \cite{marvian2019computational,klassen2019two,ioannou2020termwise}.
+In addition, the $\MA$-$\Complete$ result is established by simulating a continuous-time Markov chain using Gillespie's algorithm.
+An interesting avenue for future work would be to investigate whether this result could also be demonstrated without this continuous-time technique.